|SIYE Time:13:15 on 13th August 2022|

 An earnest-looking long-nosed woman sat at the kitchen table.
 Her red-brown hair was long, straight and tied into a ponytail; she wore wire-rimmed spectacles not unlike Harry’s.
 The woman’s very long dress was decidedly unfashionable, and she looked at me curiously.
 It was almost as if I were a creature from another planet.
 At least they aren’t all like Fleur, I thought gratefully.

-Standing immediately behind the bespectacled woman was a slender woman of average height whose brown hair was a wild mane.
+Standing immediately behind the bespectacled woman was a slender woman of average height.
+Her brown hair was a wild mane.
 She wore black trousers, a white blouse, a bright purple cardigan and an expression of studious curiosity.

-The third stranger was tall, elegant and black.
-The woman had ornately braided hair, and wore a brightly patterned dress and lots of bangles.
+The third stranger was tall, dark and elegant.
+Her hair was ornately braided and she wore a short, brightly patterned dress.
+Giving me an open and cheerful smile, she waved cheerfully and the bangles on her arms jangled.
 She was perching on the edge of the kitchen table idly swinging a leg.

 ‘You know Mum, and you’ve just met Fleur,’ Ginny said.
 ‘These are the other Weasley wives, my sisters-in-law.